 Childhood disintegrative disorder

-Childhood disintegrative disorder, also known as Heller's syndrome, is a condition in which children develop normally until ages 2 to 4, but then demonstrate a severe loss of social, communication and other skills.
+Childhood disintegrative disorder is also known as Heller's syndrome.
+It's a very rare condition in which children develop normally until at least two years of age, but then demonstrate a severe loss of social, communication and other skills.

 Treatment for childhood disintegrative disorder involves a combination of medications, behavior therapy and other approaches.